joelparkerhenderson/coordinated-disclosure/README.md

 ## What does the producer do?

+Ensure contact capabilties.

+  * For example this is good: THe producer publishes a security contact email address (conventionally "security@example.com") and ideally a secure email encryption key.

+  * For example this is good: The producer publishes a security contact web page (conventionally "https://www.example.com/security") and ideally makes the page easy to discover such as via the website's footer, sitemap, and search.

+  * For example this is bad: The producer doesn't provide an email addres or a web page, or doesn't make them easy to discover.

+Ensure staff capabilities.

+  * For example this is good: The producer trains support staff what to do if they receive a security inquiry, such as how to respond with contact information, or how to forward the inquiry to the right internal team.

+  * For example this is good: The producer periodically verifies the staff capabilities are working.

+  * For example this is bad: The producer doesn't train or doesn't verify.

-Respond within the timeline.
+Respond to the discover within the timeline.

   * If the discoverer does not specify a timeline, then use one business day, because this is industry standard and current industry best practice.

   * If the discoverer asks questions, answer them.
 This is especially important if the discoverer asks for permission to test.
 Ensure all all answers are clear and direct.

-Respond via an authorized security contact and/or authorized security process.
+Respond to the discover via an authorized security contact and/or authorized security process.

   * For example this is good: a response from a security-specific email address, such as "security@example.com".

   * For example these are bad: a response from a general-purpose email address, such as "help@example.com", or from anyone who is not an authorized security professional.

-Respond that the issue is recognized as a security report.
+Respond to the discover that the issue is recognized as a security report.

   * Typically good: security-specific wording, such as "Our security team has received your reponsible disclosure report".